Fatima-css/aws-three-tier-vpc-architecture-project/README.md

 In this section, we create an **Amazon Machine Image (AMI)** of the App Tier instance, then set up **Auto Scaling** with an **Internal Load Balancer (ALB)** to make the App Tier highly available.

+> After the initial SSM configuration (installing Node.js, PM2, and running the app), the App Tier EC2 instance now has the full, running application.
+The goal noe is to turn the single App tier EC2 into a highly available and scalable resource by creating an AMI (Amazon Machine Image); a complete snapshot or blueprint, which is then used in a Launch Template to configure an Auto Scaling Group (ASG) that automatically launches identical replacement instances, with an Internal Load Balancer (ALB) distributing traffic among them.
 ---

 ### Learning Objectives